YsoSirius/windfarmGA/README.md

 # Description
 The genetic algorithm is designed to optimize small wind farms.
 The algorithm works with a fixed amount of turbines, a fixed rotor radius and a mean wind speed value for every incoming wind direction.
 If required it can include a terrain effect model, which downloads an 'SRTM' elevation model automatically and loads a Corine Land Cover raster, which has to be downloaded previously.

-    Further information can be found at the description of the function 'windfarmGA'.
-    To start an optimization run, either the function 'windfarmGA' or 'genAlgo' can be used.
+To start an optimization, either the function 'windfarmGA' or 'genAlgo' can be used.
 The function 'windfarmGA' checks the user inputs interactively and then runs the function 'genAlgo'.
 If the input parameters are already known, an optimization can be run directly via the function 'genAlgo'.
 Their output is identical.

 Since version 1.1, hexagonal grid cells are possible, with their center points being possible locations for wind turbines.
 Furthermore, rasters can be included, which contain information on the Weibull parameters.
 For Austria this data is already included in the package.

 ## Create an input Polygon
 - Input Polygon by source